genderbias/gender-bias-in-IR/README.md

 In the table above the performance of each of the developed classifiers is reported.
 As shown the uncased **fine-tuned BERT** model shows the best performance for query gender identification.
 Finally, for the purpose of measuring bias in relevance judgements, we used our best-performed model to identify the gender of queries in MS MARCO Dev set that had at least one related human-judged relevance judgement document - equivalent to 51,827 queries.
 Note that, the queries of gender-annotated dataset were removed from this dataset to avoid unintended leakage.
 ### Prediction Results
-Aftering using fine-tuned BERT, we ended up with 48,200 neutral queries, 2,222 male queries, and 1,405 female queries.
+Aftering applying fine-tuned BERT, we ended up with 48,200 neutral queries, 2,222 male queries, and 1,405 female queries.
 To have a balanced setup, we retained all 1,405 female queries and randomly selected 1,405 male and 1,405 neutral queries from the other two classes (the results can be found in `Prediction Results` folder).
 In the table bellow you can see some of the identified queries by Bert.
 | QID     | Query                                        | Predicted Gender |
 |---------|----------------------------------------------|------------------|
 | 80095   | Can you take naproxen during **pregnancy**       | Female           |